marceloferreiradsa/voynich-challenge/README.md

-My intented approach to the solution primarily targets to find the right path for a solution, therefore I'm not going to find meaning directly in the first place, I want to find out first what is propably the most adequate way of tackling the Voynich mistery in the first place.
+My intented approach to the solution primarily targets to find the right path for a solution, therefore I'm not going to find meaning directly in the first place, I want to find out first what is propably the most adequate way of tackling the Voynich mystery in the first place.
 I explain.

 Most people already starts to tackle the problem being certain that it is a misterious language.
 Artificial or not, but a language.
 Like elfic from Tolkien.
 But even this initial supposition should be challenged, because the wrong approach could lead to the wrong solutions, or even increase the hypothesis of the document being just an ellaborate fraud.